No more grabbing the backpack and tripod. Your cellphone and our iPhone photography tips are all you need to take better

-You never know when you might stumble on something that requires a rapid response to capture the shot.
+You never know when you might stumble on something that needs a rapid response to capture the shot.

-Head over to your phone’s settings and make sure you can quickly swipe the screen left and the camera opens up ready to go.
+Head over to your iPhone’s settings and make sure you can quickly swipe the screen left and the camera opens up ready to go.

 2. Use a Selfie Stick to Broaden Your Perspective

-To some degree, the smartphone gets a lot of credit for the Selfie craze we see today.
-No longer do we need to ask a stranger to take our picture in front of an amazing background.
+To some degree, the smartphone gets a lot of credit for the selfie craze we see today.
+We don’t need to ask a stranger to take our picture in front of an amazing background.

-These can be very handy not only for selfies.
-If the stick has legs, you can use it like a tripod.
+This feature can be convenient not only for selfies.
+If the stick has legs, you can use it as a tripod.

 3. Try the Self Timer Feature

 Use the self-timer feature to capture a different style of selfies or any scene for that matter.
 The timer can be set for 3 or 10 seconds.
-Which time you choose depends on you.
+The time you choose depends on your preferences.

-3 seconds is not a lot of time but can be useful when you want to take a picture without touching the camera.
+Three seconds is not a lot of time but can be useful when you want to take a picture without touching the shutter button.

 4. Set the Focus By Touching the Screen

 Most of the time, the focus will be sharp throughout an average scene due to the iPhone’s tiny sensor.

-This is for when you want something specific to be sharp such as a close-up.
+But if you take close-up photos, you need a specific part of the picture to be sharp.
 Using the set focus feature will ensure that your main subject is sharp.

 As you can see, the focus is not on the flowers and is more average for the scene.

 The solution is simple.
-Touch the screen and place the yellow square in the area you want to be in focus.
+Touch the iPhone’s screen and place the yellow square in the area you want to be in focus.

 5. Work With Different Shooting Modes